IMAmuseum/tap-cms/README.md

 Installing TAP via drush will download drupal, all contributed modules, and the TAP module.

-NOTE: To install TAP via this method you must be running the latest 5.x branch of drush.

     # pear channel-discover pear.drush.org
     # pear install drush/drush